 Tokyo Games sponsors pay $3.3 billion, but more still needed

-TOKYO (AP) — Domestic sponsors have already contributed a record of $3.3 billion to help pay for the Tokyo Olympics.
-That's at least twice as much as any previous Games.
+TOKYO (AP) — Domestic sponsors already have contributed a record $3.3 billion to help pay for the Tokyo Olympics.
+That's at least twice as much as any previous games.

 But it's still not enough.